cal-data-eng/notes/1-SQL/views.md

 );
 ```

-After running this command, we now can query `citation_stops` directly.
+After running this command, we now have a table called `citation_stops` that we can query directly, just like any other table.

+However, there are two important things to keep in mind:

-But if the **base table**, in this case the `stops` table, changes (e.g.,
+1. **No automatic updates from the base table**: if the **base table**, in this case the `stops` table, changes (e.g.,
 gets new records), we have to recreate `citation_stops` to reflect the new
 changes!

-Similarly, we should be careful that if we were to modify the rows of `citation_stops`, there would be no updates to our base table.
+1. **No updates back to the base table**: Similarly, if we were to modify the rows of `citation_stops`, there would be no updates to our base table.

 ## Creating (Virtual) Views

-To avoid manually recreating derived tables, we can instead define a
+Instead of manually recreating derived tables, we can define a **view**.
+A view is like a saved query that acts as a virtual table.
+For example:
-**view**, as follows:

 ```sql
 CREATE VIEW citation_stops AS (